 - Exclude host: If you want to ensure your job doesn't run on a specific node, enter the node short name here.
 This is in the form of: cpn-rack#-u# i.e. cpn-u22-01

-In this example, we've started up an Academic Cluster Desktop - Advanced Options.
+In this example, we've started up a UB-HPC Cluster Desktop - Advanced Options.
 Once you click the Launch button, you will be redirected to the session information where you can see the status of the job.
 This one is queued:

 If you have elected to receive an email when your job starts, you can leave the CCR OnDemand portal until the email arrives and then log back in to open your session.

 As it is preparing to start you will see:

 When a session is ready to launch, it will look like this in the Interactive Sessions section of CCR OnDemand:

 Click on the blue "Launch UB-HPC Cluster Desktop - Advanced Options" button and you will see your desktop window on the node you've been allocated:

 You are now logged into an interactive desktop on a node in the UB-HPC cluster.
 You can begin your work!

 If this is your first time starting an interactive desktop session, you may be prompted with this pop-up:

 NOTE: If your session starts and does not display a menu or icons on the bottom (as shown in these screenshots), check out this troubleshooting article

 To start a terminal window, click on the window icon at the bottom of your screen, shown here: